-ANN JONES is a journalist, photographer, and the author of eight books of nonfiction.
+ANN JONES is a journalist, photographer, and the author of nine books of nonfiction.
 She has written extensively about violence against women.
 Since 2001, she has worked intermittently as a humanitarian volunteer in conflict and post-conflict countries in the Middle East, sub-Saharan Africa, and central and south Asia.
 From Afghanistan and the Middle East, she has reported on the impact of war upon civilians; and she has embedded with American forces in Afghanistan to report on war’s impact on soldiers.
 Her articles on these and other matters appear most often in The Nation and online at www.TomDispatch.com.
 Her work has received generous support from the Radcliffe Institute for Advanced Study at Harvard University, where she held the Mildred Londa Weisman Fellowship in 2010-11, the John Simon Guggenheim Memorial Foundation (2011-12), and the Fulbright Foundation (2012).
 She lives in Oslo, Norway, with two conversational cats.